RRR: Themes and influences

 RRR borrows from India's two major Hindu mythological epics — Ramayana and Mahabharata.
 The two protagonists of the film, Alluri Sitarama Raju and Komaram Bheem, who are based on real-life personalities, are also modelled after their namesakes from the Hindu mythology.
-Rama Raju shares the qualities of supple and skilled Rama of Ramayana while Komaram Bheem is equivalent to muscular and immovable Bhima of Mahabharata.
+Rama Raju shares the qualities of the supple and skilled Rama of Ramayana while Komaram Bheem is equivalent to the muscular and immovable Bhima of Mahabharata.
 Like Rama Raju and Komaram Bheem, Rama and Bhima never met in mythology.
 The abduction of Sita, which is the central theme of Ramayana plays out in reverse in RRR, with Rama Raju being captured following a series of events.
-Komaram Bheem (who is also modeled after Hanuman), carries a message from Sita, and saves Rama Raju.
+Komaram Bheem (who is also modelled after Hanuman), carries a message from Sita, and saves Rama Raju.

 The Indian Express's Manoj Kumar wrote that unlike other Rajamouli's films, RRR addresses worldly matters such as "racism, shared history of freedom struggle among different communities and the need for interfaith brotherhood."
 An article was published by The Times of India in April 2022 writing about how pan-Indian films such as RRR are promoting violence.
 Speaking about the issue, writer V. Vijayendra Prasad told that RRR showcased action as per the story and era it takes place in, not violence.